spotify/semantic-metrics/README.md

 | unit        | \<unit\>/s |\<unit\> is what is originally specified as "unit" attribute during declaration.
 If missing, the value will be set as "n/s".
 For example if you originally specify .tagged("unit", "request") on a Meter, FfwdReporter emits Meter data points with "unit":"request/s"       |
 | stat | 1m, 5m    | **1m** means the size of the time bucket of the calculated moving average of this data point is 1 minute. **5m** means 5 minutes.         |

+**NOTE:** Meter also reports the meter counter value to allow platforms to derive rates using the monotonically increasing count instead of only aggregating the rate computed by the meter itself.
+It is useful for applications to be able to report both count and rate using a meter.

 ## Deriving Meter
 A deriving meter takes the derivative of a value that is expected to be monotonically increasing.<BR><BR>